-- 1.1 will offer the opportunity to develop a more comprehensive understanding of epidemiology of vector borne diseases.
-Though practical entomological techniques students will develop and critically evaluate methodologies that can be applied to the control of vector borne diseases. - 1.2 will emphasise the importance in the development paradigm of environment in health.
-Expanding on the impacts of landscape and climate change, urbanisation and industrialisation and how this creates exposure to pollutants, waste and other disease threats, concentrating on environmental epidemiological methods.
-Environmentally derived infectious disease will be covered for the One Health MSc students. - 1.3 the module will provide more in depth material on epidemiology from a human perspective and enable One Health students to compare and contrast methodologies learned from veterinary epidemiological science.

-- 1.4 Globalisation is a significant driver of modern health challenges and this module will focus on these in greater depth providing empirical evidence of the links between global change and health, and the methodological tools available to measure such links with case studies. - Mandatory in Year 1 of part-time study.
+Module 8 is elective requiring a choice between four different modules taught at LSHTM as follows: 8.1 Vector Biology and Vector-Parasite Interactions will offer the opportunity to develop a more comprehensive understanding of epidemiology of vector borne diseases.
+Though practical entomological techniques students will develop and critically evaluate methodologies that can be applied to the control of vector borne diseases; 8.2 Environmental Epidemiology will emphasise the importance in the development paradigm of the environment in health, expanding on the impacts of landscape and climate change, urbanisation and industrialisation and how this creates exposure to pollutants, waste and other disease threats, and concentrating on environmental epidemiological methods.
+Environmentally-derived infectious disease will be covered for the One Health MSc students; 8.3 Epidemiology & Control of Communicable Diseases module will provide more in depth material on epidemiology from a human perspective and enable One Health students to compare and contrast methodologies learned from veterinary epidemiological science.
+8.4 Globalisation and health.
+Globalisation is a significant driver of modern health challenges and this module will focus on these in greater depth providing empirical evidence of the links between global change and health, and the methodological tools available to measure such links with case studies.